-Nanoparticle Properties Influence Transport and Distribution in Plants
+Nanoparticle Properties Influence Nutrient Transport in Plants

 Plant nanobiotechnology promises transformative solutions to the most vexing problems threatening global food security, including drought, disease, and soil nutrient deficiencies.
 However, the lack of cost-effective methods for delivering nanomaterials to the precise locations where they become active, such as inside vascular tissues or organelles, impedes these technological innovations.